handsontable/hyperformula/docs/guide/custom-functions.md

 ### Argument validation options

-In an optional `parameters` array, you can set rules for your function's argument validation.
+In an optional `parameters` object, you can set rules for your function's argument validation.

 ```javascript
 // import FunctionPlugin